vjdeshmukhgit/nftsgit/readme-scripts.md

 # mdas-ii

-- Dashes work just as well
-- And if you have sub points, put two spaces before the dash or star:
-  -  Like this
-  -  And this

 MDAS Tech Challenge Tasks
 1. A maximum of 10,000 characters (not including spaces). ~ 3 pages
 2. A maximum of 10 diagrams/images.
 See list of graphics under solution.pdf.
 3. Instructions for deploying the solution in an AWS account, provide system requirements/assumptions to run the script	John / Andrew
 4. Repository hierarchy list
 5. Solution description with a hierarchy list of core technologies used including a single level architecture diagram
-  - validate tools against final used (Sai’s spreadsheet needs to be validated with team for tools used)
+  -  Validate tools against final used (Sai’s spreadsheet needs to be validated with team for tools used)
-  - update spreadsheet for final confirmed tools
+  -  Update spreadsheet for final confirmed tools
   -  Update TCC SecDevOps picture with the tools used
   -  Create a single page architecture based on Netflix example provided
   -  AWS infrastructure Diagram
   -  Solution description for 3 pages

 6. Instructions for running from code to full deployment
 7. Consideration of the stability, maintainability (including fault tolerance and monitoring), and scalability security of the